-1. Land at Honeyholes Lane NP03, is allocated for up to 60 new dwellings and associated infrastructure.
-The development of two, three and four bedroom dwellings and new public space will contribute positively towards the physical and environmental development of Dunholme.
-Proposals should identify how the development will positively contribute to the delivery of the relevant objectives of this Plan, to ensure the site relates positively to neighbouring sites and the surrounding area.

-- a) Be designed to contribute to successful place-making and improve the character and appearance of the area to reflect the principles identified in the Dunholme Character Assessment; - b) Respond positively to evolving urban scale and character, to secure a coherent and appropriate functional relationship with land uses and spaces within the site and its surroundings, taking into account the needs of the users of the development; - c) Be integrated with the surrounding street network to promote ease of access and permeability for all users into and through the site, including the enhancement of existing connections and to avoid dead-spaces. - d) Provide a positive relationship and an active frontage to Honeyholes Lane to encourage positive use; - e) Use suitable and sustainable materials that promote energy efficiency, durability and contribute positively towards improving the character of the area: - f) Be suitably designed to promote natural surveillance by providing active frontages to ensure that routes around the edge and within the site are afforded the maximum opportunity for passive surveillance; - g) Provide contextually appropriate boundary treatments to clearly define private and public space and their design, height, material(s) or species contribute positively towards the character of the area;
+- 1. Land at Honeyholes Lane is allocated in the Central Lincolnshire Local Plan (WL/DUNH/010) and will be design-led.
+The development of a mix of housing types and size and new public space will contribute towards the physical and environmental development of Dunholme.
+Development proposals for the site should: - a) Deliver an appropriate level and type of affordable housing in line with Local Plan Policy S22; - b) Reflect the principles identified in the Dunholme Character Assessment; - c) Respond positively to the evolving urban scale and character of Dunholme village; - d) Provide a positive relationship and an active frontage to Honeyholes Lane to encourage positive use; - e) Use suitable and sustainable materials that promote energy efficiency, durability and contribute positively towards improving the character of the area: - f) Be suitably designed to promote natural surveillance by providing active frontages to ensure that routes around the edge and within the site are afforded the maximum opportunity for passive surveillance; - g) Provide contextually appropriate boundary treatments to clearly define private and public space and their design, height, material(s) or species contribute positively towards the character of the area; - h) Restore a strong boundary to the south of the site along Honeyholes Lane to create a positive frontage to the development; - i) Ensure materials, colour, texture, quality, detailing, lighting, street furniture, signage, species, refuse storage and public art complement the streetscene and respond positively to local context; - j) Provide a pedestrian and cycle route through to the neighbouring development to the east; - k) Provide a sensitive transition between the development site and the open countryside to the west which will not lead to the development of a hard urban edge on the edge of the village.